LGBTQ rights in Guyana: Decriminalization efforts

-Following a call to decriminalise homosexuality from the United Nations Special Envoy on HIV/AIDS to the Caribbean, Dr. Edward Greene, the Guyanese Government announced in April 2012 that it was launching a national debate on whether to overhaul the country's laws that discriminate against LGBT people.
+Following a call to decriminalise homosexuality from the United Nations Special Envoy on HIV/AIDS to the Caribbean, Dr. Edward Greene, the Guyanese Government announced in April 2012 that it was launching a national debate on whether to overhaul the country's laws that discriminate against LGBTQ people.
 Religious groups voiced their opposition to any changes in those laws.
 In 2013, the Government created a parliamentary commission to decide whether to scrap the country's buggery laws.
 It started receiving public submissions in early 2014.

-During the 2015 elections, both major political parties expressed support for LGBT rights.
+During the 2015 elections, both major political parties expressed support for LGBTQ rights.
 The People's Progressive Party stated that: "We believe that all Guyanese must be free to make choices and must not be discriminated against because of their ethnicity, gender, religion or sexual orientation."
-The electoral manifesto of APNU-Alliance for Change, the largest party in Parliament, calls for an end to discrimination against LGBT people.
+The electoral manifesto of APNU-Alliance for Change, the largest party in Parliament, calls for an end to discrimination against LGBTQ people.

 In April 2017, the Government announced it would hold a referendum to decide whether to decriminalise homosexuality.
 No definite plans were announced, and in May 2017, Pink News reported that no referendum would be held, with the initial reports being characterised as a "misunderstanding".
-The LGBT advocacy organisation, SASOD, were not in favour of such a referendum, fearing it would likely foster expressions of homophobia.
+The LGBTQ advocacy organisation, SASOD, were not in favour of such a referendum, fearing it would likely foster expressions of homophobia.

 President David A. Granger supports legalising same-sex sexual acts.
 In 2016, he said: "I am prepared to respect the rights of any adult to indulge in any practice which is not harmful to others."

 In August 2016, the Belize Supreme Court struck down Belize's sodomy ban as unconstitutional.
 One impediment to a similar reform process in Guyana is the "savings clause" contained in the country's Constitution.
 The clause has the effect of preventing judicial review of laws inherited from the British Empire, even in cases where they may undermine human rights.

 In May 2019, the Society Against Sexual Orientation Discrimination stated that it hopes the Legal Affairs Ministry's Law Reform Commission, after meeting with stakeholders, will be able to update the "archaic" laws in keeping with international practices.
 This would see the removal of discriminatory clauses.

 In July 2025, before the September 2025 elections, 5 out of 6 of Guyana's main political parties expressed their support for the decriminalization of homosexuality.

 In September 2025, after the 2025 elections, Guyanese president, Irfaan Ali, promises to decriminalize homosexuality and work with SASOD (the Society Against Sexual Orientation Discrimination) to decriminalize same-sex acts between men.